williamhobbs/energy-forecasting-tools/README.md

 Look at the notebook [solar_example.ipynb](solar_example.ipynb) for some examples, and [more_solar_examples.ipynb](more_solar_examples.ipynb) for more examples.
 Both of these convert the resource forecasts to power.

+There is also a basic solar ensemble forecast demonstrated in [ensemble_example.ipynb](ensemble_example.ipynb).

 Solar forecasts can be created using the NOAA GFS, NOAA HRRR, and ECMWF IFS (open data version) models.

 ## Quick example